Interior design tips and lighting ideas for today's home! Providing professional interior design advice, home decor ideas and inspiration.

-Found on the HGTV website, 10 divine design bedrooms from designer Candice Olson with nice before and after photos.
+Found on the HGTV website, 10 divine design bedrooms from designer Candice Olson with amazing before and after transformation photos.

-As always, her blending of ceiling lighting, decorative table lamps and furniture seating is wonderfully elegant.
+As always, her blending of ceiling lighting, decorative table lamps and seating is wonderfully elegant.

 You might even find some Candice Olson lighting lurking in a few of the shots!

 Designer Candice Olson turns an icy basement into a stylish contemporary family room.
 Read about it in the Seattle Times.
 Find your own "divine design" in our collection of Candice Olson lighting.

 Post Update 12-1-11: If you enjoy reading about Candice Olson you may like our designer interview series, where we talk to top interior designers, including David Bromstead, Sandra Espinet and many others.
 Let us know what you think!

 String lights are not just for Christmas decorating.
 They create perfect mood lighting for outdoor summer parties.
 They can also work well in everyday interiors.
 What about accenting a floor mirror with string lights?